Andong0616/Andong.github.io/_pages/about.md

 Working Papers
 ======
-- Public Expenditure, Housing Value and Wealth Redistribution: Evidence from Chinese Cities (with Ping Zhang, Bo Li, and Siran Lu). under review. [link]([https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4569967](https://www.researchsquare.com/article/rs-4170967/v1)).
+- Public Expenditure, Housing Value and Wealth Redistribution: Evidence from Chinese Cities (with Ping Zhang, Bo Li, and Siran Lu). under review. [link](https://www.researchsquare.com/article/rs-4170967/v1).

-- Performance Matters: The Impact of Performance Budgeting on Corruption. (first author with Ping Zhang, Can Chen, and Weijie Wang.
+- Do Performance Budgeting Reforms Reduce Corruption?
+Evidence from a Quasi-Experimental Study. (first author with Ping Zhang, Can Chen, and Weijie Wang). under review.

 - Who bears the cost?
-Technological change and employee well-being in public sector. (first author with Ping Zhang, and Jiaheng Ling)
+Technological change and employee well-being in public sector. (first author with Jiaheng Ling).

 Fundings and Projects